 Over recent years, I have been admitted to the adult psychiatric unit a total of four times.
 My first admission was in 2014, the second was in 2016, the third was in 2018, and fourth time were this year; 2018-2019 (stay was from late December to early January).
 I am going to share my most recent hospitalization experience with you.
-This is not an attempt to obtain attention but rather an opportunity to educate others on how psychiatric hospitals function and assist their patients.
-I know that there are still people out there who automatically assume that all psychiatric patients are immediately put in a straight jacket and locked in a padded cell.
-I realize that stereotype has died down lately but I wanted to share anyway.
+I want to take this blog entry as an opportunity to educate others on how psychiatric hospitals function and assist their patients.
+I know that there are still a few people out there who assume that all psychiatric patients are immediately put in a straight jacket and locked in a padded cell.
+I realize that stereotype has died down lately but I wanted to share.

 I told the receptionist what my reason for arriving was.
 They took my vitals and then I was escorted to a temporary room where they took blood to run lab work.
 I was then escorted to another room where they took my clothes and belongings away...except for my phone.
-The nurse forgot to take it.
-(For those of you who didn’t know, pretty much all psychiatric hospitals cease your cell phone early on).
-Because of the forgetfulness, I was able to talk to my friends through Facebook messenger to help keep me calm.
-(I had to hide my phone everytime I was checked on).
+The nurse forgot to take it!
+(For those of you who didn’t know, all psychiatric hospitals cease your cell phone early on).
+Because of the forgetfulness, I was able to talk to my friends through Facebook messenger to help keep my mind busy.
 A crisis intervention worker talked to me and asked me all sorts of questions.
 This was my fourth run there so I knew what was going to be asked.
 I told her that I had intent of suicide and a plan.
 She relayed all of the information to a psychiatrist to determine if I should be admitted or not.
 I was in that room for nearly eight hours.
-That's how long it took for things to be decided (that's typical, though because I once spent ten hours waiting).
+That's how long it took for things to be decided!
+That's actually typical, though because I once spent ten hours waiting.